docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

 ## Verify-only

-If you want DKIm to only verify incoming emails, the following version of /etc/opendkim.conf may be useful (right now there is no easy mechanism for installing it other than forking the repo):
+If you want DKIM to only verify incoming emails, the following version of /etc/opendkim.conf may be useful (right now there is no easy mechanism for installing it other than forking the repo):
 ```
 # This is a simple config file verifying messages only